ryanbrahim/cs537-p2a/README.md

-# CS537 Project 2b
+# wish - Wisconsin Shell

-This is a CLI shell called wish.
+This is a homemade command line shell for Unix-like systems.

-To use wish, first compile it:
+To use wish, first compile the source by running the Makefile

 ```
-gcc wish.c -o wish
+make
 ```

 Then, run the output